 Step1) Bring up the desired window, game, screenshot screen or application of which you want to take a screenshot.

 Step 3) Click on the camera icon, located on the top left side, under “Capture.”
 This will take a screenshot of the active window.
-The shot screen will be saved in the “Captures” folder located in the “Videos” folder.
-This does not copy the pictures screenshots to the clipboard.
+The shot screen and video clips captured will be saved in PNG file format.
+You can find them in the “Captures” folder located in the “Videos” folder.
+This does not copy the pictures of the screenshots to the clipboard.

-You can also take screenshots of an active game by pressing the windows key, the Alt key, and then the PrtScn key together.
-Taking a screenshot with this keyboard shortcut is much faster.
+You can also take a screenshot of an active game screen by pressing the windows key, the Alt key, and then the PrtScn key together.
+Taking a screenshot using the game bar with this keyboard shortcut is much faster.

 How to take a screenshot by Snipping tool:

-Step 1) Make sure you’re on the windows, app, or software which you want to take screenshots of.
+Step 1) Make sure you’re on the screen of windows, app, or software which you want to take screenshots of.

 Step 2) Run the snipping tool from the start menu.